 The exact cause varies, although in some women FSH receptor mutations have been identified or follicular dysfunction occurs.

-Treatment often involves a multidisciplinary team to manage both the psychological impact of the condition alongside the physical symptoms.
+Treatment often involves a multidisciplinary team to manage the psychological impact of the condition alongside the physical symptoms.
 HRT is the main treatment, alongside monitoring for cardiovascular disease and osteoporosis.